DHTMLX/docs-suite/docs/form/api/slider/slider_setproperties_method.md

 @signature: {'setProperties(propertyConfig: ISliderProps): void;'}

 @params:
-- properties   object      an object with the available attributes of the control and their new values
+`propertyConfig: object` - an object with the available attributes of the control and their new values

 @example:
 form.getItem("slider").setProperties({